 Features

 There are two campgrounds available for use, the Fogdall Campground & the Cedar Campground.
 There are 21 full hook-up sites (Fogdall) & 176 electrical services.
 We do not take reservations for these campgrounds, they are first come, first serve.
-There are also two efficiency cabins available for reservations, as well as 4 shelters that are available to be reserved.
+There are 4 shelters that are available on a first come first serve basis or by reservation up to one week in advance by calling a Park Ranger at 319-493-9367 (Shelters only).

 Fishing